Scholarship of Teaching and Learning Grants

 Deadlines and Submission

-SoTL projects establishing new research that adds to the scholarship of teaching and learning will be eligible for funding.
-Accordingly, SoTL projects that aim to continue work already in progress or that aims at disseminating the results of prior research will not be eligible for funding.
+- Project Eligibility: Any new SoTL research project that contributes to our knowledge of the scholarship of teaching of learning will be eligible for funding.
+SoTL projects continuing work already in progress and projects that focus only on dissemination of prior research are not eligible for funding.

 - Materials and supplies.